⏮️ Previous chapter: Exhibit A: Because Writing a Fresh Query Is Too Much Work

 It helps to strategically pause projects.
 I know they said the project is super urgent, but what if today you just do some research and open up discussions about possible solutions and their repercussions?

 I’ve learnt this helps the project a lot.
-In my experience, a breather creates space for good decisions to be made.
-It’s always great, when good decisions are made at the start of a project, instead of after some code already needs to be reverted.
+In my experience, giving a project time creates space for good decisions to be made.
+It’s always great when good decisions are made at the start of a project, instead of after some code already needs to be reverted.

 Generally, there is also other stuff to work on, so it’s not like you are sitting, waiting and watching the paint dry during the pause.